I beg to move,

 I was trying to make the point that greater transparency on the true cost of the estate drives behaviour to use the estate more effectively.
 Part of the difficulty has been that, because the estate was not adequately charged market rents in some areas, moving to a fairer and more transparent assessment of market rents—these things are independently assessed, I hasten to add—is a difficult adjustment.
 However, a consequence of correctly assessing the value of the estate is the unlocking of efficiencies where the estate is not being utilised, and that money can then be reinvested into the system.

 I absolutely agree with the hon.
 Lady’s wider point, which I took as the substance of her remarks, that property is the enabler of system change.
 That also came out in the points raised by my hon.
 Friend the Member for York Outer, and has been inherent in points made by the hon.
 Member for York Central in our previous discussions.
-Property does not sit in a silo but is inherent to the wider service offering, and it also plays into reconfigurations.
+Property does not sit in a silo but is inherent in the wider service offering, and it also plays into reconfigurations.
 A key part of clinically led reconfigurations of estates to drive productivity will be what property there is to enable that and how to utilise it.

 The point on which there is a degree of cross-party consensus, as my hon.
 Friend the Member for Henley (John Howell) recognised, is that decisions need to be accountable.
 Likewise, I am happy to pick up on the point he raised on behalf of his constituents about there being no accountability.
 That is an absolutely fair challenge to the Department and one that I am very happy to look at.
 However, I am mindful, as I know he will appreciate, that these are often independent bodies making independent decisions, and we need to look at how they fit into the system.